-Editor’s Note: AgFunderNews recently had the chance to speak with Gregg Halverson, President of Black Gold Farms.
+Editor’s note: AFN recently had the chance to speak with Gregg Halverson, president of Black Gold Farms.
 Halverson will be speaking at the Forbes Reinventing America: The AgTech Summit, taking place in Salinas, CA, July 8-9.
 Halverson will participate in the 11:30 a.m. panel called Rise of the Machines, discussing the many ways that automated technologies have revolutionized farming both today and tomorrow.

 “Precision agriculture is not just about making the tractor drive straight.
 Its about how many seeds per acre you are putting in the ground, how deep they are going, how we are using moisture sensors to measure water usage, determining how often we need to irrigate.
 It is a wide spectrum, and it can be whatever you want it to be,” says Black Gold Farms President Gregg Halverson.